-Harps Extended from Vienna Symphonic Library includes additional articulations and samples for the Harp virtual instrument Standard Library (required).
+Harps Upgrade to Full Library from Vienna Symphonic Library includes additional articulations and samples for the Harp virtual instrument Standard Library (required).
 The entire instrument provides the ability to write orchestral music from the mid-19th century that requires the use of two harps.

 Harp 1, played by Ruth Rojahn, includes normal, muted, harmonics and bisbigliando single notes and medium speed major, diminished, pentatonic and whole tone glissandi.
 The controller structure of the library provides extremely flexible and quick access to various controls, allowing the user to switch between ranges, different tempos, up and down movements and different scales in real-time while playing.